Review system architecture (commonplace.review + commonplace.cli.review)

 Lifecycle helpers:

-- record_and_finalize_run(conn, ...) -> int — optionally insert gate reviews, rekey to the actual model, validate coverage, complete the run, and append acceptance events
+- record_and_finalize_run(conn, ...) -> int — complete parsed pairs, validate coverage, complete or fail the run, and append acceptance events for completed pairs

 Decision parsing (parse_review_decision):